HongdaWu1226/HongdaWu1226.github.io/_pages/about.md

   - /about.html
 ---

+**_ I am on the job market looking for Research Scientist and Machine Learning Researcher/Engineer position_**

 I obtained the Ph.D. in Dec.
 2023, under the supervision of Prof. [Ping Wang](https://scholar.google.com/citations?user=3sIHxrcAAAAJ&hl=en), in the Dept. Electrical Engineering and Computer Science, York University, Canada.